-Submission and Peer-Evaluation
+Submission and peer-evaluation

-Submit your assignment in your Git repository as usual.
-Only the work within your repository will be evaluated during the defense.
-Don't hesitate to double-check the names of your folders and files to ensure they are correct.
+Turn in your assignment in your 'Git' repository as usual.
+Only the work inside your repository will be evaluated during the defense.
+Don't hesitate to double check the names of your folders and files to ensure they are correct.